smokkin/microsoft-security-operations-learning-path/Enhance security operations by using Microsoft Security Copilot/Introduction to generative AI and agents/README.md

 <img width="725" height="452" alt="image" src="https://github.com/user-attachments/assets/9dc97cd2-86f9-4b94-a15b-276f4fe76207" />

-&gt; **Note:** We've greatly simplified the transformer architecture and process in the description and diagram.
+> **Note:** We've greatly simplified the transformer architecture and process in the description and diagram.
 Don't worry too much about the specific details of how attention works - the key point is that it helps capture linguistic and semantic characteristics of each token based on the contexts in which it's used.
 If you want a deeper dive into the transformer architecture and how it uses attention, you can read the original [Attention is all you need](https://arxiv.org/abs/1706.03762) paper.

 ### Initial Vectors and Positional Encoding